flutter/website/src/community/china/index.md

 The Flutter team cannot guarantee long-term availability of any mirrors.
 You can use other mirrors if they become available.

-### New mirror sites in China
+### New mirror sites

-If you're interested in setting up your own mirror in China, contact [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com) for assistance.
+If you're interested in setting up your own mirror, contact [flutter-dev@googlegroups.com](mailto:flutter-dev@googlegroups.com) for assistance.